R. F. Foster (historian): Honours

 He is also an elected Fellow of the Royal Society of Literature (FRSL), and a Fellow of the Royal Historical Society (FRHistS).

 He gave the 2006 Warton Lecture on English Poetry.
 In 2015, he was awarded the British Academy Medal for his book Vivid Faces: The Revolutionary Generation in Ireland 1890–1923.

 In 2017, he was made an honorary fellow of Trinity College Dublin.

 In 2021 Foster was awarded an Irish Presidential Distinguished Service Award in Arts, Culture & Sport.

+Foster received the Lifetime Achievement Award as one of the Irish Book Awards in November 2023.